muratk3n/thirdwave/en/README.md

 ---

-"In Ludwigshafen, Germany, Dr. Martin Brudermüller (BASF) and Dr. Markus Krebber (RWE), accompanied by Chairman of the Mining, Chemical and Energy Industries Union (IG BCE) Michael Vassiliadis, presented a project idea that envisions a new 2 GW offshore wind farm in the German North Sea"
+"Dr. Martin Brudermüller (BASF) and Dr. Markus Krebber (RWE) .. presented a project idea that envisions a new 2 GW offshore wind farm in the German North Sea"

 [Link](https://www.greencarcongress.com/2021/05/20210523-basf.html)